CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Materials and Methods

-\textbf{TCB} There are four stages in the TCB and each stage includes a different number of CSwT blocks.
-Each CSwT block has two parts, which contain the multi-head attention module with regular windowing configurations (W-MSA) and shifted windowing configurations (SW-MSA), respectively.
-The multilayer perceptron (MLP) module is composed of two layers and a GELU activation function in between.
-The prediction head is composed of a solely linear layer with two output nodes.
-The CSwT block can be computed as:

-where $\hat{\mathbf{z}}^l$ and $\mathbf{z}^l$ illustrate the output features of the W-MSA and the MLP inside the block $l$, respectively.
-Relative position bias is implemented when calculating attention.
+The WAC consists of four stages, mainly with the EWA block and MWA blocks.
+Both EWA and MWA consist of the multi-head attention module with regular windowing attention (W-MSA) and shifted windowing attention (SW-MSA), in which the EWA and MWA process the input with the patch embedding layer and patch merging layer, respectively.
+The multilayer perceptron (MLP) module consists of two layers and a GELU \citep{hendrycks2016gaussian} activation function in between.
+The prediction head is composed of a linear layer with two output nodes.
+Given $\hat{\mathbf{z}}^l$ and $\mathbf{z}^l$ illustrate the output features of the W-MSA and the MLP inside the block $l$, respectively, the calculation of the attention with relative position bias in EWA and MWA blocks can be formulated as: